Lena Hades: Notable works

 Hades is known for "Also Sprach Zarathustra", as well as two other paintings, which Russian nationalists deem Russophobian.
-In March 2008 a group of Russian nationalists took legal action against the her, claiming her paintings provoke "racial and nationalistic hostility and hatred".
+In March 2008 a group of Russian nationalists took legal action against her, claiming her paintings provoke "racial and nationalistic hostility and hatred".
 The first work is called Welcome to Russia (1999).
 It was purchased by Igor Markin Museum of Contemporary Art, the name of the other painting is The Chimera of the mysterious Russian soul (1996).
 It was exhibited only once, at the Second Moscow Biennale of contemporary art in 2005.
 The nationalists were offended by Hades' depiction of the Russian soul as a cartoonish creature with clichéd attributes of Russian everyday life — a bottle of vodka, a model of Sputnik — and by the crudely painted text in Welcome that indicts the Russian character as simultaneously overaggressive and alarmingly God-fearing.

 In June 2010, Hades was summoned to testify on the above two paintings to Basmannaya prosecutor's office, Moscow, she was threatened to be tried and heavily fined, since she could have been accused of hatred and hostility propaganda.

 On July 6, 2012, Hades announced a hunger strike supporting the Pussy Riot band.
 The hunger strike lasted 25 days and resulted in severe health problems.
 Hades also created a series of portraits of Pussy Riot.